kamranayub/dotposthog/docs/SessionRecordingsApi.md

 <a id="sessionrecordingspropertiesretrieve"></a>
 # **SessionRecordingsPropertiesRetrieve**
-> SessionRecording SessionRecordingsPropertiesRetrieve (string projectId)
+> PostHogSessionRecording SessionRecordingsPropertiesRetrieve (string projectId)